 St. Martin of Tours Faith Formation recognizes the partnership with our families to form disciples of Jesus Christ through our baptismal call to live the Faith, build community, serve others, and celebrate our unity through the Sacraments.

-St. Martin of Tours utilizes Family Formation for children entering Kindergarten - 6th grade.
-The program runs from September to the first week in May.
-In addition to the Family Formation program, there are optional activities that will take place year-round for families looking for more opportunities to engage within the community.
+St. Martin of Tours utilizes family formation for children entering Kindergarten - 6th grade.
+The program runs from August to the first week in May.
+In addition to the family formation program, there are optional activities that will take place year-round for families looking for more opportunities to engage within the community.
 See below for more on Family Formation.

 Families may choose between two sessions: